Taxation of international executives

 Although the exercise of an option is a taxable event, there are no guidelines on how the tax will be computed.
 In principle, the difference between the market value and the option price constitute income for the employee and as such is taxed by applying the individual income tax rates.

 The gain from the sale of the shares will be the difference between the sales proceeds and the market value at the time of the exercise of the option.
-This is however, subject to any guidelines that will be issued by the tax authorities.
 The “capital gain” will be taxed at the highest marginal rate.
-An individual may opt for a rate of 15%
+An individual may opt for a rate of 15 percent.

 Is there any Relief for Foreign Taxes in Ghana?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?